Ko11e/Student-Performance/README.md

 ## Dashboard Design

 ### Page 1: Quick Project Summary

 - Introduce the project and its motivation
    - link to README
-- Provide an overview of the dataset used
+- Provide an overview of the dataset
    - Display the first ten rows of the dataset
 - Outline the business requirements